civol/HDLRuby/README.md

  - Other values are built combining immediate values with operators.
 For example, -100 can be represented with a decimal immediate as `-d100`.

- - Ruby immediate can also be used, their bit width is automatically adjusted to match the data type of the expression they are used in.
+ - Ruby immediate values can also be used, their bit width is automatically adjusted to match the data type of the expression they are used in.
 Please notice this adjusting may change the value of the immediate, for example the following code will actually  set `sig` to 4 instead of 100:

    ```ruby